Menu

 Organizing your Poetry Manuscript (starting at $159)

 A published author and editor will help you organize your poetry manuscript.
-We will look at the two versions of Sylvia Plath's Ariel along with different theories and formats to see how the impact poem order affects a manuscript.
-This workshop will provide detailed feedback on individual poems, and offer students a variety of strategies for sequencing, structuring, sectioning, and titling a full-length poetry manuscript.
+We will examine the two versions of Sylvia Plath's Ariel, along with different theories and formats, to see how the impact of poem order affects a manuscript.
+This workshop will provide detailed feedback on individual poems and offer students a variety of strategies for sequencing, structuring, sectioning, and titling a full-length poetry manuscript.

 Linda Kleinbub is Founding Editor of Pink Trees Press, curator of Fahrenheit Open Mic, contributing editor at Girls Write Now, and co-founder of Pen Pal Poets.
 She’s the author of Cover Charge, Appear to Dance, and co-editor of Silver Tongued Devil Anthology.
 Her MFA is from The New School.